Bassett-Ka/hello-world/README.md

 # hello-world
-This is an into repository
+This is an intro repository